Rabbi Serena Eisenberg

 Assistant Director, Community Development

 Mike joined Hillel at Stanford in 2013, which marks a return to Hillel as he used to be the Program Director for Hillel at Davis and Sacramento.
 More recently, Mike was the Young Adult Community Coordinator at Congregation Emanu-El in San Francisco.
 He also worked for McKesson, the Fresno Grizzlies Baseball Team, and the San Francisco Giants.
-Mike has an International Relations B.A. from UC Davis, and is currently studying for his Masters in Nonprofit Administration at the University of San Francisco.
+Mike has a Masters in Nonprofit Administration from the University of San Francisco and a B.A. in International Relations B.A. from UC Davis.
 Mike was born in Los Angeles and grew up in San Luis Obispo.
-He enjoys bike riding, hiking, reading and movies.
+He enjoys bike riding, rock climbing, reading, and movies.

 Director of Operations